ElishaHarmison/Sudoku/README.md

   + Win.mp3
   + Fail.mp3

-Once you have the Sudoku_Game file, all you need to do is open the Index.html file in your browser.
+Once you have the Sudoku_Game folder, all you need to do is open the Index.html file in your browser.

 ## Instructions ##
 ---

   In order to play Sudoku you need to understand the basics of what the game requires.
   You must place the numbers 1-9 within each box.
 However, the boxes directly adjacent must not contain numbers in the same rows or columns as the others.
-  An example of how the boxes should look is given below(The lines seperate two boxes):
+  An small example of how the boxes should look is given below:

   <table>
   <tr>